 The blood cannot clot without the presence of this vitamin.
 It helps in wound healing and for healthy bones.
 A balanced diet ensures that a sufficient quantity of vitamin K is maintained.
 Leafy greens, broccoli, and kale are good sources of vitamin K.

 It helps in the formation of red blood cells and reduces the risk of neural defects in the fetus, therefore is vital for pregnant women.
-Deficiency can lead to anemia.
+Deficiency can lead to anaemia.
 Leafy greens, asparagus, beans, citrus, lentils, nuts, and beetroot are good sources of folic acid.

 Iron is needed to maintain healthy blood and to build muscles naturally.
-Deficiency causes anemia.
+Deficiency causes anaemia.
 Very high doses can be lethal.
 Leafy greens, soybeans, cereal, beans, lentils, and pumpkin have a high amount of iron content.